Konyaspor: First top-flight years and cup progress

-They returned to the top level two years later.
-In 2015–16 Konyaspor eventually finished Süper Lig as 3rd, also the best result for them, and qualified for the UEFA Europa League.
+Modern era: cup win and European campaigns

+In October 2014, Aykut Kocaman was appointed head coach of Konyaspor.
+During his tenure (2014–2017), Konyaspor recorded some of the most successful seasons in their history: in 2015–16, Konyaspor finished third in the Süper Lig with 66 points, the club’s best league placing to that date, and qualified for the UEFA Europa League, marking their first participation in European competition.
 In 2016–17 they play for the first time in their history in European competitions and draw in Group H with Shakhtar Donetsk, Braga and Gent.
 They finished the group in fourth place with five losses, one draw and without winning any match.
-Also in the same season they reached the Turkish Cup final for the first time in their history.
-On 31 May 2017 Konyaspor defeated İstanbul Başakşehir to win their first ever Turkish Cup in the club's 95-year history.
+On 31 May 2017 Konyaspor won their first major national trophy, defeated İstanbul Başakşehir to win their first ever Turkish Cup in the club's 95-year history.
 In the first Turkish Cup final since the 2007–08 season in which none of Istanbul's "big three" clubs Beşiktaş, Fenerbahçe, and Galatasaray were competing, Konyaspor against İstanbul Başakşehir finished regular and extra time tied 0–0 and won on penalty shoot-outs with a result of 4–1.

+On 16 June 2017, Aykut Kocaman left Konyaspor to become Fenerbahçe head coach; he was replaced by Mustafa Reşit Akçay.
+In 2017–18, Konyaspor opened the season by beating Beşiktaş 2–1 to win the Turkish Super Cup—the first Super Cup in club history.
+The league campaign ended 15th (36 pts).
+In 2018–19, Aykut Kocaman returned and the team finished 8th.
+In September 2019, the club signed a name-sponsorship deal with İttifak Holding (3+2 years).
+In 2019–20, Konyaspor avoided relegation, closing 13th in the pandemic season.